 Achieving bold impact requires trusted advisors who bring strategic insight, relevant experience, critical thinking, rigorous discipline, and high standards of integrity to their professional practice.
 These are the traits that drive Development Guild DDI’s executive search engagements.
-With a 40-year track record, deep roots in strategic planning and leadership development, and sector knowledge spanning the nonprofit landscape, we provide clients with a lens – and a compass – for negotiating the terrain between where they are and where they are going.
+With a 40-year track record, deep roots in strategic planning and leadership development, and sector knowledge spanning the nonprofit landscape, they provide clients with a lens – and a compass – for negotiating the terrain between where they are and where they are going.
 Whether your search involves a CEO, CFO, vice president of development, or director of communications, the end result is a powerful connection between an extraordinary organization and an exceptional leader, who achieves a lasting, positive impact.

 In today’s digital age, it’s easy for anyone to become a company’s advocate or critic.
 No matter your industry, the internet has given a new voice to the masses.
 When thinking about your company’s hiring practices, it’s crucial to consider the experience your candidates are having from start to finish.
 There will come a time